DynamicDevices/cga-coordinate-mapping/PROJECT_CONTEXT.md

 - Review git history for previous working configurations

 **Current stable configuration:** Commit 2b78f6b (2025-11-14)

+**⚠️ IMPORTANT: This CI configuration is working correctly.
+DO NOT modify it unless there is a critical need.
+The CI has been broken multiple times in the past by unnecessary changes.
+If you must modify it:**
+1. Test locally with the exact same commands first
+2. Verify all 92 tests pass locally
+3. Test both linux-arm64 and linux-x64 builds locally
+4. Only then commit and push
+5. Monitor the CI run closely after pushing

 ### Target Platform
 - **Primary**: Linux ARM64 (embedded systems)